-Martin Bauer, a farmer, and his wife Elisabeth arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard a pink under the command of Lieutenant Moisey Davydov.
+Martin Bauer, a farmer, and his wife Elisabeth arrived from Lübeck at the port of Oranienbaum on 8 August 1766 aboard the pink Cargo under the command of Lieutenant Moses Davydov.

 They settled in the Volga German colony of Köhler on 21 August 1767 and are recorded there on the 1767 census in Household No. 71.